TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 Cross Intersection

-When a suspect's positions form a cross or T pattern across a row and column, the intersection point can be eliminated for other suspects.
+When a character's positions form a cross or T pattern across a row and column, the intersection point can be eliminated for other characters.

 Example 1